BhargavSimha25/Audience-Scoring-for-Direct-Mail-Marketing/README.md

 ## Project Overview

-[cite_start]This project focuses on building a predictive model to identify customers most likely to be influenced by a **Direct Mail (DM)** marketing campaign[cite: 1, 4]. [cite_start]The primary goal is to optimize customer targeting by predicting their **influence probability** to maximize the campaign's Return on Investment (ROI)[cite: 5].
+This project focuses on building a predictive model to identify customers most likely to be influenced by a **Direct Mail (DM)** marketing campaign.
+The primary goal is to optimize customer targeting by predicting their **influence probability** to maximize the campaign's Return on Investment (ROI).

 ## The Business Problem

-How do we efficiently allocate marketing resources? [cite_start]The core problem was to identify customers who are likely to respond to a Direct Mail campaign[cite: 4]. [cite_start]We achieved this by developing a robust classification model to score each customer's likelihood of making a purchase following the mailing[cite: 59].
+How do we efficiently allocate marketing resources?
+The core problem was to identify customers who are likely to respond to a Direct Mail campaign.
+We achieved this by developing a robust classification model to score each customer's likelihood of making a purchase following the mailing.

 ## 🧪 Data Science Lifecycle

-[cite_start]This project followed a standard data science lifecycle, from understanding the business objective to model deployment[cite: 5]:
+This project followed a standard data science lifecycle, from understanding the business objective to model deployment:

 1.  **Identifying Problems & Understanding Business**
 2.  **Data Collection**